 Once you get your Instagram campaigns up and running, you are probably wondering how best to determine their performance.
-You want to be able to demonstrate the value of these campaigns and know where you’re doing well and where you can improve for the future.
-You’re probably going to start doing a monthly report on Instagram performance, but luckily, this is not a difficult process.
+You want to demonstrate the value of these campaigns, know where you’re doing well, and where you can improve for the future.
+You’re probably going to start doing a monthly report on Instagram performance.
+Luckily, this is not a difficult process.
 It’s very similar in many ways to other reports you may already be producing.
 In this post, we’ll present a template to help you jump start your Instagram reporting.

 Report Templates Are Important for Agencies